ArcBlock/abtnode-docs/src/developer/bundle-blocklets/index.md

 #### 2. Change asset path

-For apps bootstrapped with `create-react-app`, you can use the following build script to bundle the frontend:
+For blocklets bootstrapped with `create-react-app`, you can use the following build script to bundle the frontend:

 ```json
 "build:client": "PUBLIC_URL=\"/z8iZn18zGRm5veEdhmrS2FRrUyw5ZAQcewVMH\" react-scripts build",
 ```

-Please remember to replace the blocklet did with yours.
+Remember to replace the blocklet did with that of your blocklet.

 #### 3. Load assets with `%PUBLIC_URL%`

-Please change your `public/index.html` to load all assets with `%PUBLIC_URL%` prefix, just like this:
+Change your `public/index.html` to load all assets with `%PUBLIC_URL%` prefix:

 ```html
 <!DOCTYPE html>